 |Figure 10a.
 Sclerotinia blight causes rapid wilting of adult plants accompanied by drooping of flower heads.||Figure 10b.
 Advanced symptoms of sclerotinia blight causes the whole plant to collapse.|

 |Figure 11a.
 Floral infection and dieback of upper stem of E. angustifolia caused by aerial spores of Sclerotinia sclerotiorum.||Figure 11b.
 Foliar and stem infection of E. angustifolia caused by aerial spores of Sclerotinia sclerotiorum.|

 - Crop rotation - Sclerotinia has a very broad host range and can infect many different species of crops.
 It often requires more than a three year rotation with cereals, grasses or corn crops to reduce the pathogen population in the soil.
 Therefore, echinacea should not follow canola, sunflower, beans or other susceptible crops.

 - Resistant cultivars - E. purpurea is usually more resistant to the pathogen than E. angustifolia.

 - Chemical control - No fungicides are currently registered in Canada for controlling this disease.

-This disease is caused by various fungi, e.g. Pythium spp., Rhizoctonia solani, Fusarium spp. and Alternaria spp.
+This disease is caused by various fungi, (for example: Pythium spp., Rhizoctonia solani, Fusarium spp. and Alternaria spp.).
 Long periods of stratification may predispose seeds to pre-emergence damping-off (Figure 12).